xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

 ## Setup the project

 We create a new project for Fairy Fingers.
-We start much like we did in the spike; we create a custom view.
-Then we add a new `Core` module that will contain the pure Java code, as described in the [Hello, World](#hello-world) chapter.
+We start much like we did in the spike; we create a custom view that we call `FairyFingersView`.
+Then we add a new `core` module that will contain the pure Java code, as described in the [Hello, World](#hello-world) chapter.

 Our entry point will be in methods `onDraw()` and `onTouchEvent()` of the `FairyFingersView`.
 We will delegate most of the work to a `FairyFingersCore` object.
 We imagine that we will have something like the following pseudo-code: